adasq/dropbox-v2-api/EXAMPLES.md

 ### paper/docs/archive ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#paper-docs-archive))
-Marks the given Paper doc as deleted.
-This operation is non-destructive and the doc can be revived by the owner.
-Note: This action can be performed only by the doc owner.
+Marks the given Paper doc as archived.
+Note: This action can be performed or undone by anyone with edit permissions to the doc.

 ```js
 dropbox({